cwang588/cwang588/README.md

-- 👋 Hi, I’m @cwang588
+- 👋 Hi, I’m Chenghao Wang
-- 👀 I’m interested in ...
+- 👀 I’m interested in back-end development(C++, Java, Python), algorithms and data structures.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Computer Science in University of Southern California.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for an internship in United States of America.
 - 📫 How to reach me ...
+Email: cwang588@usc.edu/wchh1336044647@163.com

 <!---
 cwang588/cwang588 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.